 Single leg heel drop: After you’ve mastered the bilateral heel drop on two legs, try rising up onto the balls of both feet, then lift one foot off the step and lower yourself using just one leg.

 These exercises work well, but it may take 3-6 months until you feel major improvement.
-You should do them with your physical therapist; at least until she tells you it’s safe to do them on your own.
+You should do them with your physical therapist; at least until they tell you it’s safe to do them on your own.
 They can harm your Achilles tendon if you do them incorrectly.

 3 Common Questions about PT